gathrlabs/vue_cli/notes.md

 SO to install?

-First run npm command to install globally -> npm install -g vue-cli You cnaa choose from a numbner of Project Templates -> vue init webpack-simple [project folder]
+First run npm command to install globally -> npm install -g vue-cli You can choose from a number of Project Templates -> vue init webpack-simple [project folder]

 simple            ->    index.html + Vue CDN imported
 webpack-simple    ->    Basic Webpack workflow (what we're using)